 Fruit curds are generally a mixture of fruit juice and zest that is thickened with eggs and sugar then made creamy by the addition of butter.
 Lemon curd is quite popular but you can make a variety of curds with various fruits.
 You can eat homemade lemon curd on its own or use it in recipes.

-If you love curds as much as I do you’ll enjoy learning about other methods to make this gem of a fruit sauce– try lemon curd in the Vitamix, lemon curd in the microwave, vegan lemon curd, orange curd, or give limes a try in this easy lime curd!
+If you love fruit curd recipes as much as I do you’ll enjoy learning about other methods to make this gem of a fruit sauce– try lemon curd in the Vitamix, lemon curd in the microwave, raspberry curd, vegan lemon curd, orange curd, grapefruit curd, or give limes a try in this easy lime curd!

 Find all sorts of jams, jellies and canning recipes on my Canning Guide Resource Page.